DhanushGD/LlamaRefine-RLHF-DPO/README.md

-# 🚀 LlamaRefine - Refining TinyLlama with Supervised Fine-Tuning and Human Preferences (DPO)
+# 🚀 LlamaRefine: Aligning TinyLlama via Supervised Fine-Tuning and Direct Preference Optimization (RLHF)

 This repository contains a complete **notebook-based pipeline** for fine-tuning the [TinyLlama](https://huggingface.co/TinyLlama) language model using **Direct Preference Optimization (DPO)** and **Supervised Fine-Tuning (SFT)** with **LoRA adapters**.
 It leverages **Unsloth** and **TRL** for efficient and scalable training on low-resource hardware.